tomunizua/breast_cancer-qa_chatbot/README.md

 ![alt text](assets/image.png)

+- Validation loss: Cross-entropy loss to monitor training effectiveness.
+- BLEU for n-gram overlap.
+- ROUGE-1, 2, L for content similarity.
+- SQuAD F1 and Exact Match (EM) to capture QA-specific correctness.
+- Perplexity to measure fluency and confidence.
+- Qualitative Testing: Several test conversations demonstrated the chatbot’s ability to provide relevant, coherent, and empathetic responses to domain-related queries.

 The final FLAN-T5 model demonstrated superior generalization and understanding of medical language, outperforming smaller or shorter-trained models across all evaluation metrics.

 ---